Mukhriz Mahathir: First term as Menteri Besar Kedah (2013–2016)

 In the 2013 election, Mukhriz gave up his seat in federal parliament to contest the Kedah State Assembly seat of Ayer Hitam.
 The move was taken with a view to becoming the Chief Minister of Kedah if the Barisan Nasional coalition could defeat the Pakatan Rakyat (PR) state government led by Azizan Abdul Razak.
 Mukhriz won Ayer Hitam (defeating the Pan-Malaysian Islamic Party (PAS) incumbent), Barisan Nasional reclaimed the state government, and Mukhriz was sworn in as Chief Minister on 6 May, the day after the election, in the presence of his father.
+Under Mukhriz's leadership, Kedah declared Thaipusam a public holiday for the first time in 2014, a policy that was later revoked by his successor, Muhammad Sanusi Md Nor.

+1MDB Scandal

 In January 2016, UMNO Kedah leaders, led by Ahmad Bashah Md Hanipah, declare the loss of confidence towards Mukhriz due to "his inability to maintain a united party leadership".
 The move is widely believed to be a reprisal orchestrated by the Prime Minister Najib Razak's camp in UMNO, which was increasingly infuriated by Mahathir's and Mukhriz's criticisms against Najib.
 He resigned on 3 February 2016 after losing the majority of support among the assemblymen.
 Ahmad Bashah, who is also the Bakar Bata assemblyman, succeeded him as the 12th Chief Minister of Kedah.
-Daughter of Mukhriz, Meera Alyanna Mukhriz expressed her gratitude to the rakyat of Kedah for giving her father a chance to serve the state and its people.

 Mukhriz was expelled from UMNO together with Muhyiddin Yassin in June 2016.

-Parti Pribumi Bersatu Malaysia (BERSATU) (2016-2020)
+Parti Pribumi Bersatu Malaysia (BERSATU) (2016–2020)

 In August 2016, Mukhriz together with Mahathir Mohamad, Muhyiddin Yassin, Syed Saddiq Syed Abdul Rahman, Kamarulazman Habibur Rahman, Anina Saadudin and Akhramsyah Sanusi formed Parti Pribumi Bersatu Malaysia (PPBM or BERSATU).

 Mukhriz was the Deputy President of BERSATU and the Chairman of Pakatan Harapan in Kedah.

-Second term as Menteri Besar Kedah (2018-2020)
+Second term as Menteri Besar Kedah (2018–2020)

 In the 2018 general election, the Pakatan Harapan (PH) coalition led by former Prime Minister Mahathir Mohamad, Mukhriz's father, won 18 of the 36 state assembly seats.

 He took his oath of office before Kedah Sultan Tunku Sallehuddin Ibni Almarhum Sultan Badlishah in a ceremony held in Istana Anak Bukit.

+On 31 March 2019, Mukhriz has been appointed chairperson of the Muda Agricultural Development Authority (Mada).
+Agriculture and Agro-Based Industry Minister Salahuddin Ayub said Mukhriz’s appointment was consented by the Yang di-Pertuan Agong recently.

 On 22 January 2020, Mukhriz said starting the new year bringing in investments from China is a good sign for the state.
 He shake hands with Jin Yeuhua at a signing ceremony at Wisma Darul Aman.

 On 29 January 2020, Mukhriz said Kedah recorded a revenue of RM726.89 million in 2019, surpassing the target of RM710 million set by the state government last year.

 On 17 May 2020, he resigned as Chief Minister of Kedah mentioning he couldn't hold on to majority amongst his state assemblymen and thus relinquished his position as Chief Minister of Kedah.